mtanghu/LEAP/src/leap/fastformerLM/README.md

 In this section, we adapt Additive Attention first introduced in [Fastformer: Additive attention can be all you need](https://arxiv.org/abs/2108.09084) by Wu et al. (2021) specifically for causal language modeling.
 This was the early inspiration for LEAP where most of the linearization math/positive aspects of the model come from here (as such the READMEs for both are similar).

 This README will summarize Additive Attention mathematics and annotate a number of its details, show a unique linearization process/math (which allows for RNN formulation), show how this approach can be used for linear local attention, as well as preliminary results which show that Additive Attention (when local attention is used) is potentially comparable to full attention.

+The code at `fastformer.py` is annotated with how the equations from the paper and this repo relate to code.

 ## Usage & Development